-Mezzo-soprano Elizabeth DeShong’s 2019-20 season included her return to the Metropolitan Opera and the Royal Opera for performances as Suzuki in Madama Butterfly and the Lyric Opera of Chicago for The Queen of Spades.
+Mezzo-soprano Elizabeth DeShong’s recent appearances include returns to the Metropolitan Opera and the Royal Opera for performances as Suzuki in Madama Butterfly and the Lyric Opera of Chicago for The Queen of Spades.
 She also made her debuts with the Melbourne Symphony as Hansel in a concert performance of Hänsel and Gretel and as Falliero in a new production of Bianca e Falliero with the Frankfurt Opera.
 She last performed with Music of the Baroque in November 2018.

 Past performances include the role of Adalgisa in Norma with the North Carolina Opera, a recital for Vocal Arts, D.C., John Adams' The Gospel According to the Other Mary with the Accademia Nazionale di Santa Cecilia, and as soloist in Handel's Messiah with the San Francisco and Houston Symphonies.
 Additional highlights include her debuts with the Los Angeles Philharmonic as Ariel in Sibelius' The Tempest, the Philadelphia Orchestra in Rossini's Stabat Mater, and a tour of Europe and the United States with The English Concert in which she portrayed both Juno and Ino in Handel's Semele.
 She also performed the Verdi Requiem with the Minnesota Orchestra, and Sesto in a new production of La clemenza di Tito with the Los Angeles Opera.